Angiecore/stocks-analysis/README.md

 ## Purpose

-The purpose of this project is to refactor a VBA code in order to increase the performance and efficiency.
+The purpose of this project is to refactor a VBA code in order to increase its performance and efficiency.
 The collected data is about stock market information from 2017 and 2018.
 This code analyzes twelve kinds of ticker, date the ticker was issued, the volume and the opening and closing price.

 ## Results